Release of scientific results

 Body mass evolution is bend by timeReleased 2016-11-22

 A new paper on bioRxiv shows how the natural selection of metabolism is bending body mass evolution in the fossil record by dilation and contraction of natural selection time.

-Unconstrained population dynamic feed-back selection predicts an exponential (log-linear) increase in body mass on the pre-generation time-scale of natural selection.
+Unconstrained population dynamic feed-back selection predicts an exponential (log-linear) increase in body mass on the per-generation time-scale of natural selection.
 But the log-linearity is bend in physical time whenever the time-scale of natural selection is evolving with the evolutionary changes in mass.